705. Assessment of Complaints, Deviations, Noncompliance, and Problems

 Determination of Potential Serious or Continuing Noncompliance

-If the investigation suggests that the incident may constitute serious or continuing noncompliance, the QI Officer, with confirmation from the RIO Director, IRB Chair or an appointed IRB sub-committee, will refer the matter for review by a fully convened IRB.
+If the investigation suggests that the incident may constitute serious or continuing noncompliance, the QI Officer, with confirmation from the RI Director, IRB Chair or an appointed IRB sub-committee, will refer the matter for review by a fully convened IRB.
 The QI Officer will notify the PI and the Responsible Official of pending IRB review.
 See noncompliance policy for information about IRB review and assessment.

 Determination of Potential Unanticipated Problem

-If the investigation suggests that the situation or event may meet the three criteria for an unanticipated problem involving risks to participants or others, the QI Officer, with confirmation from the RIO Director, IRB Chair or an appointed IRB sub-committee, will refer the matter for review by a fully convened IRB at the next scheduled meeting.
+If the investigation suggests that the situation or event may meet the three criteria for an unanticipated problem involving risks to participants or others, the QI Officer, with confirmation from the RI Director, IRB Chair or an appointed IRB sub-committee, will refer the matter for review by a fully convened IRB at the next scheduled meeting.
 The QI Officer will notify the PI and the Responsible Official of pending IRB review.
 See unanticipated problem policy for information about assessment of the criteria and IRB review of Unanticipated Problems.

 Referral of the Situation to More Appropriate Authority